-- Assistance with intimate and personal care must be provided in a manner which is respectful of the child's rights to feel safe and secure, to remain healthy, and to be treated as an individual. - Children have a right to information, in a format which is understandable, about how to ask a question or make a complaint about personal and intimate care. - Children should be consulted as far as possible and encouraged to participate in decision-making about their intimate and personal care.
+• Assistance with intimate and personal care must be provided in a manner which is respectful of the child's rights to feel safe and secure, to remain healthy, and to be treated as an individual.

+- Children have a right to information, in a format which is understandable, about how to ask a question or make a complaint about personal and intimate care. - Children should be consulted as far as possible and encouraged to participate in decisionmaking about their intimate and personal care.
 Particular attention must be given to those children and young people who have disabilities/conditions which mean they require additional support to do this. - Decisions and plans about intimate and personal care are made in partnership with parents/carers.

-In general Intimate Care tasks will be planned and carried out as part of a care plan for pupils who have a disability or defined medical need who will usually have an Education Health Care plan and are unable to carry out these functions without support.
+In general Intimate Care tasks will be planned and carried out as part of a care plan for pupils who have a disability or defined medical need and are unable to carry out these functions without support.

-Schools with an early years and key stage 1 provision where young children may have "accidents" should plan for such eventualities and how they will deal with them.
+Schools with key stage 1 provision where young children may have "accidents" should plan for such eventualities and how they will deal with them.
 In general the principal in these circumstances will be that staff support pupils to clean themselves.